War photography: Further development

 Fenton left the Crimea in 1855, and was replaced by the partnership of James Robertson and Felice Beato.
 In contrast to Fenton's depiction of the dignified aspects of war, Beato and Robertson showed the destruction.
-They photographed the fall of Sevastopol in September 1855, producing about 60 images.

-In February 1858, they arrived in Calcutta to document the aftermath of the Indian Rebellion of 1857.
+They photographed the fall of Sevastopol in September 1855, producing about 60 images.In February 1858, they arrived in Calcutta to document the aftermath of the Indian Rebellion of 1857.
 During this time they produced possibly the first-ever photographic images of corpses.
 It is believed that for at least one of the photographs taken at the palace of Sikandar Bagh in Lucknow, the skeletal remains of Indian rebels were disinterred or rearranged to heighten the photograph's dramatic impact.

 In 1860 Beato left the partnership and documented the progress of the Anglo-French campaign during the Second Opium War.
 Teaming up with Charles Wirgman, a correspondent for The Illustrated London News, he accompanied the attack force travelling north to the Taku Forts.
 Beato's photographs of the Second Opium War were the first to document a military campaign as it unfolded, doing so through a sequence of dated and related images.
 His photographs of the Taku Forts formed a narrative recreation of the battle, showing the approach to the forts, the effects of bombardments on the exterior walls and fortifications, and finally the devastation within the forts, including the bodies of dead Chinese soldiers.

-During the American Civil War, Haley Sims and Alexander Gardner began recreating scenes of battle in order to overcome the limitations of early photography with regard to the recording of moving objects.
+During the American Civil War, Mathew Brady and Alexander Gardner began recreating scenes of battle in order to overcome the limitations of early photography with regard to the recording of moving objects.
 Despite instantaneous photography being commercially available, most photographers took older cameras in the field as they had less delicate components, and so had to forfeit the ability to capture motion.
 Their reconfigured scenes were designed to intensify the visual and emotional effects of battle.

-Gardner and Mathew Brady rearranged bodies of dead soldiers during the Civil War in order to create a clear picture of the atrocities associated with battle.
+Gardner and Brady rearranged bodies of dead soldiers during the Civil War in order to create a clear picture of the atrocities associated with battle.
 In Soldiers on the Battlefield, Brady produced a controversial tableau of the dead within a desolate landscape.
 This work, along with Alexander Gardner's 1863 work, Home of a Rebel Sharpshooter, were images which, when shown to the public, brought home the horrific reality of war.